Aussiedroid/AD-EDWarthogEnhancedScript/Readme.txt

 *Remember to select the AD Enhanced Warthog x.x.x profile in Elite Dangerous & Apply.

-First Run: If you are not using MFG Crosswind Pedals, at this point, you will need to map the 'Other Mappings' outlined in the Legend Section (See Steam Guide or Maps folder).
+First Run: If you are not using MFG Crosswind Pedals, at this point, you will need to map the 'Other Mappings' outlined in the Legend Section.
 This will configure Roll & some Galaxy Map axes (along with some optional custom configurations highlighed you may like).

 Once you are done mapping, scroll to bottom and press Apply to save.